landhb/linux-keyutils/README.md

 linux_keyutils = "0.1"
 ```

-For more please view the full [documentation](https://docs.rs/linux-keyutils).
+For more information please view the full [documentation](https://docs.rs/linux-keyutils).

 ## Features